gloryer/gloryer.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am a computer science Ph.D. student at [Purdue University](https://www.cs.purdue.edu/) under the advisory of Prof. Elisa Bertino, focusing on cybersecurity and machine learning.
-My current research delves into general zero-shot learning and domain adaptation, collaborating with `IBM`.
+My current research delves into general zero-shot learning and domain adaptation, collaborating with `IBM Research`.
 I'm also exploring GenAI methodologies for malware generation.
 I spent the summer 2023 at `Cisco Research`, where I applied graph neural networks to predict malware binaries using control flow graphs.
 Previously, during the summer of 2022, I worked at `Aviatrix`, employing machine learning techniques for traffic analysis.

 Prior to Purdue, I was a research assistant at UCalgary and Telus where I worked on designing distributed authorization systems that help domain experts explore and address complex authorization scenarios in DevOps and smart homes.
 I obtained my MSc degree in computer science from the University of Calgary under the advisory of Prof. Reihaneh Safavi-Naini.